loide/dns-over-tls/README.md

 * Write and execute more tests.
 * Implement support to IPv6
 * Check if the input actually is a DNS query and reject if it isn't.
-* Suppor multiples backends and provide some fault tolerance by using the next if one doesn't answer or fail.
+* Support multiples backends and provide some fault tolerance by using the next if one doesn't answer or fail.
 * Implement caching
 * Generate and use a proper TLS cert for the handshake